8/6/2024

 speaker

-his closing remarks.
 Thank you, Oliver.
-We are very pleased with how well our teams executed amid soft industry conditions, gaining traction for fiberglass tools, launching new products, driving cost savings and productivity gains throughout the organization, and of course completing an important acquisition that will drive incremental growth for our company.
-Latham is also pleased to increase guidance this year, and this is due to how well positioned we are in the marketplace and how committed our leadership and team members are to meeting and exceeding our objectives, while ensuring the very best in customer service.
-In summary, this has been a period of considerable progress for Latham.
-Our priorities remain the same, and we are confident in our ability to continue to effectively navigate the current environment and emerge as an even stronger company.
+We are very pleased with how well our team has executed amid soft industry conditions, gaining traction for fiberglass pools, launching new products, driving cost savings and productivity gains throughout the organization, and, of course, completing an important acquisition that will drive incremental growth for our company.
+Latham is also pleased to increase guidance this year, and this is due to how well positioned we are in the marketplace and how committed our leadership and team members are to meeting and exceeding our objectives while ensuring the very best in customer service.
+In summary, this has been a period of considerable progress for Latham, Our priorities remain the same, and we are confident in our ability to continue to effectively navigate the current environment and emerge as an even stronger company.
 Operator, I would like to open the call to questions.

 speaker